 1868: In Chicago, a hospital on La Salle Avenue sponsored by the United Hebrew Relief Association opened its doors to patients for the first time.

 1871: “France and Algeria” published today described the pitiful conditions of the Jews living in Algeria prior to its colonization by the French.
 Among the Moslem “races…hatred of the Jew is a tradition and almost a religious duty.”
 During the Moslem “rule in Algeria, the Jews suffered every kind of torment.
 They could not walk in the streets after 6 o’clock at night without obtaining a special authorization from the police.
 If the night was dark, instead of carrying a lantern, like the Turks and Moors, they had a lighted candle, which the wind blew out continually.
 They were obliged to take off their shoes in passing before a Mosque and to kneel before the Kasba.
 Jews could only address a” Moslem “with deference and submission.”
 The Jews “moved off the pavement to allow” the Moslems “to pass and any infraction of these customs was punished with basonado and fines.”
-The Jews “could not ride on horseback or on a donkey.
+The Jews “could not ride on horseback and could not enter the town on a donkey.
 Any insult toward a “Moslem” was punished by sudden death, inflicted arbitrarily, and often according to the offended Moor’s caprices…” [The idea that all the lands of Islam were hospitable to Jews until the creation of the state of Israel, is obviously not an accurate one.]

 1872: Birthdate of Julius Gareché Lay the American diplomat who in 1915, as the American Consul General in Berlin worked with Isidore Hershfield to relieve the suffering of the Jews caught in the war zone of Poland and Galicia.